-- Green Friendly Environment: This includes waste recycling at the data center, ensuring the data center is a green building with LED lighting and made of eco-friendly material.
+This includes waste recycling at the data center, ensuring the data center is a green building with LED lighting and made of eco-friendly material.

-- Reducing data center power usage: This includes removing obsolete servers with new ones and consolidating and virtualizing workloads.
+This includes removing obsolete servers with new ones and consolidating and virtualizing workloads.

-- Take care of energy used in cooling: This perhaps uses most of the energy in a data center.
+This perhaps uses most of the energy in a data center.
 This can be achieved by installing outside air economizers that draw air from the natural environment instead of a power source for cooling, which uses much less energy.
 Optimizing air conditioning by using an alternative cooling source and continuously adjusting the speed to match real-time requirements can also significantly impact power use.

-- Investing in renewable energy for the data center: Investing in solar or wind energy to power your data center can be a good start.
+Investing in solar or wind energy to power your data center can be a good start.

-- Reusing waste heat: You must be innovative here.
+You must be innovative here.
 For example, in Switzerland, IBM’s Data Center reuses heat by warming a local swimming pool or providing heat to an entire city like Yandex in Finland!

 Benefits of Green Cloud Computing for your business and environment

-- Remote Workers: A key benefit of cloud computing is that employees can work from anywhere, anytime, and using any device.
+A key benefit of cloud computing is that employees can work from anywhere, anytime, and using any device.
 This benefit has never been more apparent since the onset of the Covid-19 pandemic.
 This flexibility has proven to be productive evermore in this pandemic.
 Apart from that, how do remote workers help the environment?
 They do not have to commute to the office, for starters, thereby cutting down the greenhouse gas emissions.
 Remote workers also help you have a small office space, which reduces associated costs with electricity and reduces your “real-estate carbon footprint.”

 How does Cloudanix help you to be a part of Green Cloud Computing and reduce your carbon footprint?

 Auditing your AWS, Google Cloud, Shopify accounts, and so on involves a lot of manual work if you do not use tools.
 Not only is this manual work tedious and time-consuming, but also increases your carbon footprint.
-This manual work starts with documentation, then with checklists, and then looking into the best practices, and so on.
+This manual work starts with documentation, then with checklists, then looking into the best practices, and so on.
 And this isn’t a one-time thing; it happens monthly.
 You do this process, check if your resources are configured well and soon.
 You might fail to realize that this involves a lot of energy- physical and electrical.
 The margin of error is a different thing altogether.